jessemckay27/WordCounter/README.md

 ### Spec 2:
 * If the user word appears more than once in the sentence, return 1 for each word and add them together.
-* Input Sentence: "The storm on the mountain is heavier than the storm last year"; "snowing"
+* Input Sentence: "The storm on the mountain is heavier than the storm last year"
 * Input Word: "the"
 * Output: "3"